Spondylosis (Spinal Arthritis): Causes, Symptoms and Treatments

 - Pain, numbness or weakness depending on the location of the spondylosis.
 Patients with spinal arthritis may experience shooting or radiating pain in their arms, legs or neck

 - Muscle pain

 - Muscle spasms

-First step toward diagnosis will be a physical exam by one of our physicians.
-Spondylosis can also be diagnosed by X-Ray, MRI, and CT scan.
+The first step toward a diagnosis of spondylosis will be a physical exam by one of our physicians.
+The condition is also often diagnosed via an x-Ray, MRI, and CT scan.

 - Medication.
 We may prescribe anti-inflammatory medications to reduce the pain and swelling associated with spondylosis.